intel/llvm/sycl/doc/GetStartedGuide.md

 ### ROCm back-end limitations

-* Backend is only supported on Linux
+* For supported Operating Systems, please refer to the [Supported Operating Systems](https://github.com/RadeonOpenCompute/ROCm#supported-operating-systems)
-* The only combination tested is Ubuntu 18.04 with ROCm 4.1 using a Vega20 gfx906
+* The only combination tested is Ubuntu 18.04 with ROCm 4.1 using a Vega20 gfx906.
 * Judging from the current [test](https://github.com/zjin-lcf/oneAPI-DirectProgramming) results, there is still a lot of room for improvement in ROCm back-end support.
 The current problems include three aspects.
   The first one is at compile time: the `barrier` and `atomic` keywords are not supported.
   The second is at runtime: when calling `hipMemcpyDtoHAsync` ROCm API, the program will cause an exception if the input data size is too large.
   The third is calculation accuracy: the ROCm backend has obvious errors in the calculation results of some float type operators

 ## Find More